aminem0/dwc-owl-rdf/README.md

 ![Directed graph of the aulavik-lemming-nests dataset](images/complete/aulavik-directed-graph.png)

-- **Lessons learned**: Much biodiversity data implicitly treats direct observation of organisms as the basis for a `dwc:Occurrence`.
+- **Lessons learned**: A lot of biodiversity data treats with direct observation of organisms as the basis for a `dwc:Occurrence`.
 However, this dataset illustrates cases where material traces, such as the example of lemming nests, form the primary evidence for inferring occurrence or absence.
 Being able to explicitly and confidently assert taxon absence on the basis of such material entities is a critical requirement for long-term monitoring studies.

   Although the taxon considered here is lemmings, similar sampling designs and inferential challenges arise in other contexts, such as bird nest surveys and other indirect observation programmes.